hmcts/ccd-client/README.md

 # Core case data client

-This is the backend service and provides a set methods to integrate with core case data app.
+This is a client library for interacting with the core case data store application.
 The two main responsibilities are:
  - start event for new case
  - submit case to core case data app